 The color yellow is said to possess the highest symbolic value.
 Gautam Buddha is associated with yellow; the revered leader of Buddhism believed it represented humility.
 Since it was the known color of prison clothes, he chose yellow robes to symbolize separation from a materialistic society.
 The monks adopted this and died the cloth for their robes, saffron.
 Additionally, it is known as the color of renunciation and desirelessness and the color of the earth, symbolizing stability and grounding.

-Also, don’t forget to check out our other energy tools.
-If you would like more information on meditation or space clearing, take a look at our blogs: ‘Meditation practice tips for beginners‘ and ‘A beginners guide to smudging your space. ‘ Finally, don’t forget to tag us in your photos @surrender_to_happiness.
+Also, don’t forget to check out our other products such as these wonderful vegan tings tingsha.
+If you would like more information on meditation or space clearing, take a look at our blogs: ‘Meditation practice tips for beginners‘ and ‘A beginners guide to smudging your space. ‘ Finally, please remember to tag us in your photos @surrender_to_happiness.
 We love to see you enjoying your purchases.

 Keep all gemstones and energy tools away from children.

 Sold separately.
-The approximate size of each tingsa tingsha case is as follows: Diameter 80mm and Depth 40mm.
+The approximate size of each tingsa tingsha case is as follows: Diameter 8cm and Depth 4cm.